salesforcecli/plugin-packaging/messages/package_version_create.md

 Package Installation URL: %s%s
 As an alternative, you can use the "sfdx force:package:install" command.

-# errorMissingFlags

-Include either a %s value or a %s value.
-The value must match one of the packageDirectories specified in sfdx-project.json.

-# errorCannotSupplyCodeCoverageAndSkipValidation

-We couldn’t create this package version because both %s and %s parameters were specified.
-Code coverage can’t be calculated when validation is skipped.
-Specify either %s or %s and try again.

-# errorMissingFlagsInstallationKey

-A required parameter is missing.
-Include either an %s value or %s.

-# errorNoMatchingPackageDirectory

-The %s value [%s], doesn’t match the %s value in any packageDirectories specified in sfdx-project.json.

-# errorDirectoryIdMismatch

-The %s value, [%s], and %s value, [%s], were both found in sfdx-project.json but don’t match.
-If you supply both values, they must match the path and package values in one of the packageDirectories.

-# errorDependencyPair

-Dependency must specify either a subscriberPackageVersionId or both packageId and versionNumber: %s.

-# errorNoIdInHub

-No package ID was found in Dev Hub for package ID: %s.

-# errorPackageAndPackageIdCollision

-You can’t have both "package" and "packageId" (deprecated) defined as dependencies in sfdx-project.json.

-# errorPackageAndIdCollision

-You can’t have both "package" and "id" (deprecated) defined in your sfdx-project.json file.

-# errorMissingPackage

-The package "%s" isn’t defined in the sfdx-project.json file.
-Add it to the packageDirectories section and add the alias to packageAliases with its 0Ho ID.

-# errorCouldNotFindPackageUsingPath

-Could not find a package in sfdx-project.json file using "path" %s.
-Add it to the packageDirectories section and add the alias to packageAliases with its 0Ho ID.

-# errorEmptyPackageDirs

-sfdx-project.json must contain a packageDirectories entry for a package.
-You can run the force:package:create command to auto-populate such an entry.

-# errorProfileUserLicensesInvalidValue

-Can’t create package version.
-Check your sfdx-project.json file and set includeProfileUserLicenses to either true or false.
-Then try package version creation again.

 # errorPathNotFound

 The directory [%s] doesn’t exist in the current directory.